6.11. Representations: Different views

 Exploded views show the individual parts of a product (e.g. a bottle and its cap) separately to indicate how they fit together.

-Exploded views must be labelled accordingly and/or contain enough information to satisfy the examiner that the view is part of the product and is not a separate product.
-There also needs to be at least one representation that shows the design in its full assembled state (e.g. a bottle with the cap on).
+Applications including exploded views must also include at least one representation that shows the design in its fully assembled state (e.g. a bottle with the cap on).

-The following example (Design 201410741) shows an ‘exploded’ view properly labelled.
+The following example (Design 201410741) shows an ‘exploded’ view appropriately labelled.
 The representations show a fully assembled view in the front view and then the exploded view.

 Product name: Bottle